Self-interacting Dark Matter from Primordial Black Holes: Self-interactions

 The impact of DM self-interactions is shown in Fig.~\ref{fig:Ti-beta-masses}, for different DM masses.
 Dotted and solid thick lines correspond to the limiting cases without and with a maximal effect from self-interactions, respectively, in the same parameter space used in Fig.~\ref{fig:Ti-beta}.
 Out of the six regimes presented previously, four are visible in the plots and are described in ascending order for $\Tin$. \begin{itemize} \item The observed DM abundance can be generated in the case where the PBHs dominated the universe energy density (above the red dotted line), only for heavy DM, i.e. $\mdm > \Tbhin$.
 The DM yield is independent from $\beta$ (Eq.~\eqref{eq:YdmMD}) and there is no boost due to self-interactions (Eq.~\eqref{eq:boostheavyMD}), as can be seen in the lower right panel corresponding to $\mdm=10$~TeV.
 We notice that this scenario is typically excluded by the BBN constraint, and only viable for $\mdm\gtrsim 10^9$~GeV. \item The case of heavy DM, this time in a radiation dominated scenario, appears when $\mdm\gtrsim 100$~GeV.
 This case is visible in the lower right panel, where the DM yield is given by Eq.~\eqref{eq:YdmRD} without a significant boost, Eq.~\eqref{eq:boostheavytRD}.
 It follows that $\beta\propto\Tin^{-3}$.
 This scenario is again typically in tension with the BBN observations, and only viable when $\mdm\gtrsim 10^5$~GeV. \item The third regime corresponds to $\Tpev\ll\mdm\ll\Tbhin$, where the DM yield in Eq.~\eqref{eq:YdmRD} is boosted by a factor $\Tbhin/\mdm$, Eq.~\eqref{eq:boostlightRD}.
 In this case, $\beta \propto \Tin^{-1}$.
 We notice that values of $\beta$ smaller than the ones required in this scenario always produce a DM underabundance. \item The last regime happens for light DM, $\mdm\ll\Tpev$ in a radiation-dominated universe.
 The DM yield in Eq.~\eqref{eq:YdmRD} is boosted by a factor $\propto \Tbhin/(\Tin^{1/4}\,\Tev^{3/4})$, Eq.~\eqref{eq:boostlightRD}.
 In this case, the DM abundance requires $\beta \propto \Tin^2$. \end{itemize}

 We would like to emphasize that the current boost factors have to be understood as the {\it maximum} increase of the DM number density due to self-interactions.
 They can be reached if the number-changing DM self-interactions freeze-out while DM is relativistic (or soon after chemical equilibrium is achieved), to avoid a DM depletion due to cannibalization processes, e.g. $3\to2$ or $4\to2$ annihilations.
-Furthermore, we notice that in specific models, chemical equilibrium in the dark sector may not be achieved due to the perturbativity limit, and therefore the maximum boost can not be attained.\\
+Furthermore, we notice that in specific models, chemical equilibrium in the dark sector may not be achieved due to the perturbativity limit, and therefore the maximum boost can not be attained.
+However, going further from these general considerations requires the choice of a specific particle physics model, see, e.g., Refs.~\cite{Bernal:2020gzm, March-Russell:2020nun, Bernal:2015ova, Bernal:2015xba, Bernal:2017mqb, Chu:2013jja, Falkowski:2017uya, Herms:2018ajr, Heeba:2018wtf, Mondino:2020lsc} for concrete realizations of this scenario, although not in the context of PBHs.\\

 Additionally to the increase of the DM number density, self-interactions also reduce the DM typical momentum.
 The bound on the DM mass coming from the possible suppression on the structure formation rate due to its free-streaming length is therefore eased.
 In the case with self-interactions, the momentum of DM particles in a matter-dominated scenario is $p_\text{ev}\simeq \Tpev$, see Eq.~\eqref{eq:pDMlightMD}.
 Therefore, from Eq.~\eqref{eq:p0} one has that